 The City Solicitor or Municipal Judge orders a violator to attend a STOP class.
 (They may also order the violator to complete other items, such as community service and defensive driving courses, as part of their sentence or Solicitor's Pre-Trial Intervention.)

-The STOP class lasts approximately two hours and is only offered one weeknight a month at 6:30 p.m. in the Johns Creek Municipal Courtroom, 11445 Johns Creek Parkway (map).
+The STOP class lasts approximately two hours and is offered once a month in the Johns Creek Municipal Courtroom, 11445 Johns Creek Parkway (map).
 It consists of input from a Johns Creek judge, police officer and solicitor.

-Pre-registration is required using the online STOP Class Registration form, which lists the upcoming available class dates.
+Pre-registration is required using the online STOP Class form.

 If interested in the STOP Voluntary Module, see the Municipal Court calendar for class dates, and complete the online STOP Class registration form.